DiUS/chariotd/README.md

 Allows userspace processes to publish messages to MQTT topics by way of writing files to the watched directory.

+This option may be specified more than once, in order to watch for message upload requests in multiple action directories.
+Each action directory may be configured separately, for example allowing for different letterheads or topic prefixes.

+There are several message configuration options, and each of them come in two flavours - default, and directory-specific.
+As implied, a value set using the default option applies to all message directories, unless overridden.
+A directory-specific option on the other hand, applies a setting only to that instance and *overrides the default value*.

+### Message publishing concurrency, retries and timeouts

+Each message publishing action directory has a setting for how many messages it will allow to be inflight at the same time.
+This is governed by the `--default-message-concurrency=N` or `--message-concurrency=/path/to/msgs:N` command line option, where at most `N` messages will be published-but-not-yet-acknowledged at any given time.
+This value may be tuned to suit your needs, and the optimal value will depend on many things such as QoS levels used, network latency and tendency for a backlog to build up.
+The default `N` is set to 10.
+It should be noted that increasing this value may in fact make things slower, and in some circumstances reducing it down to 1 could yield the best result.

+In the interest of reliability, messages may be attempted to be published more than once if at first the publishing is unsuccessful.
+This is controlled via the `--default-message-retries=N` or `--message-retries=/path/to/msgs:N` where `N` is the number of *retries* (i.e. one less than the total number of attempts).
+If no retries are desired, this may be set to zero.
+If a message fails after the retry limit has been reached, the message will be moved to the `failed` directory.

+To prevent message publishing from stalling silently, each message publishing action directory has an associated "jam" detection time that can be configured.
+Whenever the publisher reaches the maximum concurrency this timer starts, and if none of the inflight messages get acknowledged before the timer expires, a queue jam is declared.
+This will trigger chariotd to exit in order to be relaunched with fresh state, in the hope that this will resolve the publishing blockage.

+The queue jam timer is configured with `--default-message-jam-timeout=SEC` or `--message-jam-timeout=/path/to/msgs:SEC` where `SEC` is the number of seconds to allow before declaring a jam.
+The default is 300 (5 minutes), which should be an excessive but safe default.

+### Message topic modifications

+While each message contains the topic it is destined for, that topic may be modified by way of a prefix and/or a suffix.
+This may be necessary for reasons such as routing messages into a test environment, or appending a device-unique identifier to easily achieve device-unique topics.

+The topic prefix may be configured using `--default-message-topic-prefix=PREFIX` or `--message-topic-prefix=/path/to/msgs:PREFIX`.
+The suffix may be similarly configured using `--default-message-topic-suffix=SUFFIX` or `--message-topic-suffix=/path/to/msgs:SUFFIX`.

 ### Message file naming

 The file name has no special meaning.
 To avoid name conflicts it is recommended that each writer uses a prefix unique to said writer.
 Depending on whether only the latest message from a writer is desired, or all messages, a suffix containing a timestamp may be used to avoid overwriting previous unprocessed files.
 This scenario often comes up while the device is out of network connectivity.
 Be sure to implement some manner of disk space limiting to avoid filling a disk and being unable to buffer new messages.

 ### Message file content

 The message file is in [JSON](https://www.json.org) and contains two mandatory top-level keys - `topic` and `payload`.
 Optionally the key `qos` may be used to indicate the MQTT quality-of-service level to request.
 The default QoS is 1, for "at least once" delivery.

+The payload itself may be given either as an object, in which case it will be JSON encoded prior to publishing, or it may be given as a string in which case no addition encoding is done.

 ```
 {